danieljoseph18/V2-Perps/test/Tests.md

 - There is an issue of inconsistent prices being used in some places (specifically testAdl test case).
 When index token == collateral token, the prices used should also be the same but they are not.

+- There are inconsistencies with the way funds are being stored.
+May need to wrap ETH to WETH etc.

 ### Additions Required

 - Add invariant checks to Vault actions (deposits / withdrawals)